 (Undergraduate 3rd year or above / Graduate School) TOPIK level 4 or above

-- Alien Card
+- A copy of Alien Registration Card

 - Application Form